sunspec/svp/README.md

 The latest version is 1.0.1 and here is the repo [DR_AS-NZS 4777.2 repository][4777-2-url].
 Make sure to use the library (pAus4777.py) with the same version.

 ## Drivers
-### SVPELAB
+### SVPELAB - driver repository
 The SVPELAB is the repository use by the SIRFN members.
-It tries to assemble all the equipment from different manufacturer(Grid simulator, PV simulator, Data acquisition system, HILs, etc.) in a single repo [SVPELAB repository][svpelab-url].
+It tries to assemble all the equipment from different manufacturers in a single repo to integrate them into the SVP framework  (Grid simulator, PV simulator, Data acquisition system, HILs, etc.)  [SVPELAB repository][svpelab-url].

 ### Support